Usage of the course

 Competitions and events

 Trentham Golf Club has a full and varied program of events during the year.
 You are welcome to join in.
 Major events include the club championships, single and doubles knockout (match play).
-There are also major trophies based on cumulative events during the year, plus a medal stroke event every month.
+There are also major trophies based on events during the year, plus a medal stroke event every month.

 The Trentham Annual Tournament is held towards the end of October.
 All members are welcome to play in the week long event.